Healing From Childhood TraumaAnxiety/DepressionParenting/Having ChildrenRomantic RelationshipsCareer/AdultingPep TalksSelf-CareMisc

 Examples of Upper Limit Problems.

-• An inability to tolerate happiness and peace and calm and instead scanning the horizon for danger, problems to solve, or things to worry about because being anxious is more familiar than being at ease;
+• An inability to tolerate happiness and peace and calm.
+Instead, scanning the horizon for danger, problems to solve, or things to worry about.
+Because being anxious is more familiar than being at ease;

 • Picking fights with your honey when everything’s going swimmingly because being in a state of conflict is more familiar;